bellieJoe/emart/docs/store_management.md

 2. On the sidebar of the Merchant Interface click `Products` menu and select the `All Products` option.
 3. On the page that will appear click a product and click `Delete` button.
 4. After deleting, a message will appear indicating that product is successfully deleted.

+### Expired Products

+1. Open your Emart account using your merchant account.
+2. On the sidebar of the Merchant Interface click `Products` menu and select the `Expired` option.
+3. A table will appear containing all the expired products

+### Disposed Products

+1. Open your Emart account using your merchant account.
+2. On the sidebar of the Merchant Interface click `Products` menu and select the `Expired` option.
+3. A table will appear containing all the expired products
+4. Select a product from the table and click `Dispose`.
+5. You can view all the disposed products on the `Disposed` option under the `Products` menu.

+## Orders

+### Viewing Pending Orders

+1. Open your Emart account using your merchant account.
+2. On the sidebar of the Merchant Interface click `Orders` menu and select the `Pending` option.
+3. Select an order from the list and click the `View` button.
+4. A new pop-up will appear containing a detailed list of all the orders.

+### Confirming Pending Orders

+1. Open your Emart account using your merchant account.
+2. On the sidebar of the Merchant Interface click `Orders` menu and select the `Pending` option.
+3. Select an order from the list and click the `Confirm Order` button.

+### Cancelling Pending Orders

+1. Open your Emart account using your merchant account.
+2. On the sidebar of the Merchant Interface click `Orders` menu and select the `Pending` option.
+3. Select an order from the list and click the `Cancel` button.

+### Viewing For Delivery Items

+1. Open your Emart account using your merchant account.
+2. On the sidebar of the Merchant Interface click `Orders` menu and select the `For Delivery` option.
+3. Select an order from the list and click the `View Order` button to show more details about the order.

+### Viewing For PickUp Items

+1. Open your Emart account using your merchant account.
+2. On the sidebar of the Merchant Interface click `Orders` menu and select the `For Pickup` option.
+3. Select an order from the list and click the `View Order` button to show more details about the order.
+4. Select an order from the list and click the `Picked Up` button to marked the order as Picked Up.

+### Printing Receipts

+1. Open your Emart account using your merchant account.
+2. On the sidebar of the Merchant Interface click `Orders` menu and select the `For Delivery`, `Completed` or `For Pickup` option.
+3. Select an order from the list and click the `Print receipt` button to print the receipt.

+### Viewing Cancelled Orders

+1. Open your Emart account using your merchant account.
+2. On the sidebar of the Merchant Interface click `Orders` menu and select the `Cancelled` option.
+3. Select an order from the list and click the `View Order` button to show more details about the order.

+### Viewing Completed Orders

+1. Open your Emart account using your merchant account.
+2. On the sidebar of the Merchant Interface click `Orders` menu and select the `Completed` option.
+3. Select an order from the list and click the `View Order` button to show more details about the order.

+## Running Inventory

+## Delivery Charge

+## Mode of Payment

+## Reports

+### Sales Report

+### Product Inventory